 Anti-distracted ordinance – No walking on sidewalks while using mobile devices (external site)

-Vehicle Coding – Vehicles not being allowed to drive within the highlighted area based on the last number on their license plate.
+Vehicle Coding – Vehicles are not allowed to drive within the highlighted area from 7am to 7pm based on the last number on their license plate.
 The perimeter roads highlighted in dark blue can be driven on when it’s your “no-drive day.”

 |1 or 2 = Monday|